aplteam/Tatin/docs/SyntaxReference.md

 1. Checks whether the package ID is mentioned in the dependency file.
 If not an error is thrown.
 3. Removes `packagedID` from the dependency file.
 4. Re-compiles the build list based on the new dependency file.
-5. Removes all packages that are not mentioned in the build list anymore
+5. Removes all packages that are not mentioned in the build list anymore.

 Returns a two-item vector: